revarbat/pymuv/MUVREF.rst

     include "!fb6/prims";

-If you include ``!fb6/prims`` in your file, you will get all the standard FB6 MUF primitives declared for MUV to use.
+If you include ``!fb6/prims`` (or ``!fb7/prims``) in your file, you will get all the standard FB6 (or FB7) MUF primitives declared for MUV to use.
 These primitives will be declared with exactly the same names as they have in MUF, with the same argument ordering.
 The only exceptions are:

 ================  ==================  =========================================
     MUF Name           MUV Name                      Change